armory/docs/content/en/cd-as-a-service/concepts/architecture/key-components.md

 ### Remote Network Agent (RNA)

-The RNA enables Armory CD-as-a-Service to interact with your Kubernetes clusters and orchestrate deployments without direct network access to your clusters.
-The RNA that you install in your cluster engages in bidirectional communication with Armory CD-as-a-Service over encrypted, long-lived gRPC/HTTP2 connections.
+The RNA is a Kubernetes Agent that enables Armory CD-as-a-Service to interact with your Kubernetes clusters and orchestrate deployments without direct network access to your clusters.
+The RNA that you install in your cluster engages in secure communication with Armory CD-as-a-Service over encrypted, long-lived gRPC/HTTP2 connections.
 The RNA issues calls to your Kubernetes cluster based on requests from Armory CD-as-a-Service.

 Once you install the RNA in your cluster, you don't need to update it beyond security updates.
 Deployment logic is encapsulated in server-side services.